 Only one host can have the

-otherwise credentials will never update as both peers will be waiting on the
+credentials will never update as both peers will be waiting on the other one

-live BFD sessions.
-The best practice to avoiding disruption when operating
+sessions.
+The best practice to avoiding disruption when operating with third

 delayed on the TNSR side.